Operation Iraqi Freedom FAQ

 The objections to OIF were carried forward from opponents' objections to ODF and Clinton's military enforcement with Iraq.
 The claim that OIF was illegal under international law is based on language in UNSCR 1441 and other UNSC resolutions that the UNSC remained “seized” on the issue, which opponents have interpreted with the episodic view that each US military action with Iraq required a new UN authorization.
 However, the UNSC permanent members that led the opposition to a strict standard of compliance and enforcement for Iraq also held separate grievances with US-led international enforcement and were implicated in the Oil for Food scandal.

-During his enforcement of the Gulf War ceasefire, President Clinton overcame the impasse in the UN Security Council by setting the precedent for US-led military enforcement without applying for new UN authorization for military action.
+During his enforcement of the Gulf War ceasefire, President Clinton overcame the impasse in the UN Security Council by setting the precedent for US-led military enforcement without new UN authorization with the view that Iraq's breach of the Gulf War ceasefire, rather than UN authorization, activated the authority for military enforcement.
 According to Clinton, the sovereign and ultimate authority to deploy US forces for the Iraq enforcement was vested in the US President by the US law and UNSC resolution in the original Gulf War authorization:

 P.L.
 102-1, passed on January 12, 1991, stated, “The President is authorized, subject to subsection (b), to use United States Armed Forces pursuant to United Nations Security Council Resolution 678.”The standing legal authority for military enforcement with Iraq that Clinton inherited from President HW Bush was also inherited by Bush from Clinton.
 Under the American progressive view, OIF technically was not a new war at all, but rather a resumption of the Gulf War due to Iraq's failure to satisfy the terms of the Gulf War ceasefire.
-P.L.
-107-243 and UNSCR 1441 summarized the existing US laws and UNSC resolutions on Iraq and reiterated with resolute language the legal authority for military enforcement and strict standard of compliance, respectively.
+For ODF, P.L.
+105-235 set the judgement condition of breach that activated the authority for military enforcement.
+For OIF, P.L.
+107-243 and UNSCR 1441 summarized the existing US laws and UNSC resolutions on Iraq, reiterated with resolute language the legal authority for military enforcement and strict standard of compliance, respectively, and reset the breach status for Iraq.

 UNSC Resolution 678, adopted on November 29, 1990, stated, “[a]cting under Chapter VII of the Charter . . . [a]uthorizes Member States co-operating with the Government of Kuwait, unless Iraq on or before 15 January 1991 fully implements, as set forth in paragraph 1 above, the above-mentioned resolutions, to use all necessary means to uphold and implement resolution 660 (1990) and all subsequent relevant resolutions and to restore international peace and security in the area.”